SynchronetBBS/sbbs/xtrn/dd_upload_processor/readme.txt

 3. Archive File Software
 ========================
+Digital Distortion Upload Processor will (try to) use Synchronet's built-in archive support (if available) to extract archive files.
+If that fails, it will fall back on a configured command-line to extract the archive (if configured).
+Synchronet's built-in archive support will take precedence over any configured extraction command (that is, if Synchronet itself is able to extract the archive, any configured extraction command for that archive file type will not be uesd).

-Digital Distortion Upload Processor comes with configuration settings to use various archivers to handle extraction of ZIP, 7Z (7-Zip), RAR, ARJ, MSI, TAR, GZ, TGZ, and TAR.GZ archives.
+Configuration settings to use various archivers to handle extraction of ZIP, 7Z (7-Zip), RAR, ARJ, MSI, TAR, GZ, TGZ, and TAR.GZ archives.
 If you want to use other archiver programs, you will need to update the configuration to modify the commands used.

 The file format configuration file included with this script includes extraction command lines (specified by an EXTRACT setting) for various